-Our business strategy is based on having strong, local leadership with entrepreneurial principles that is focused on sustainable long term market share, revenue, and profitability growth in each local business.
-We believe Carriage has the most innovative operating model in the funeral and cemetery industry, which we are able to achieve through a decentralized, high performance culture operating framework linked with incentive compensation programs that attract top-quality industry talent to our organization
+Our business strategy is based on the leadership and entrepreneurial empowerment of our local leadership at the individual business level, rather than a centralized model.
+We operate a decentralized, entrepreneurial business model that is focused on sustainable long-term market share, revenue, and margin growth in each local business.
+We believe Carriage has the most innovative operating model in the funeral and cemetery industry, which attracts top entrepreneurial industry talent to our organization.